Exploring Aluminium Alloys: Density and Applications

 2. Strength-to-Weight Ratio

-- Structural Integrity: Aluminium alloys with a favorable strength-to-weight ratio allow for robust yet lightweight structures.
+- Structural Integrity: Aluminium alloys with a favourable strength-to-weight ratio allow for robust yet lightweight structures.

-- Performance Optimization: High strength-to-weight ratio is essential for high-performance applications without added bulk, such as aerospace parts.
+- Performance Optimization: A high strength-to-weight ratio is essential for high-performance applications without added bulk, such as aerospace parts.

 3. Design Flexibility